muquit/libsodium-jna/README.md

 Bug reports, suggestions are always welcome!

 If you add support to more libsodium APIs, please send me a pull request.
 If yo do so, please do not forget to update the documentation add unit tests.
-If you need tog generate test vectors, please look at ```misc/gen_test_vectors.c```
+If you need to generate test vectors, please look at ```misc/gen_test_vectors.c```

 # Supported platforms